-And so they go on down the line, Steve Allen eulogized her stating “the world knows her as a very brilliant woman, very quick- minded and very intelligent.
+Steve Allen was next, stating “the world knows her as a very brilliant woman, very quick- minded and very intelligent.
 A writer of a very fine newspaper column… but we also think it is very important that she was a very fine wife and a mother, and we all miss her in those capacities”.
 Dorothy’s ringer for the night, actress and panelist on the similarly themed show To Tell the Truth, Kitty Carlisle, briefly spoke her condolences, passing to Bennett Cerf.

 “Well, a lot of people knew Dorothy as a very tough game player, others knew her as a tough newspaper woman.
 When she went after a story nothing could get in her way.
 But we got to know her as a human being, and a more lovable, softer, loyal person never lived; and we’re going to miss her terribly.”

 John Charles Daly, it turns out when I found the complete episode, said his piece up front.
-The poor guy looked and sounded completely devastated by the loss.
+The poor guy looked devastated by the loss.

 Dorothy!
 What the hell happened to you?
 I thought.
-Though it does happen, as a general rule most middle aged people don’t just die suddenly.
-Yes, her death occurred half a century ago, but healthy, well heeled, middle aged folk tended not to die suddenly, even then.
-On some digging, I uncovered her immediate family all lived well into their 90s, making a sudden demise all the more shocking.
+Though it can happen, as a general rule most middle aged people this side of the Great Acceleration don’t just die suddenly.
+Yes, her death occurred half a century ago – but healthy, well heeled, middle aged folk tended not to die suddenly, even then.
+First you get sick, then you fade away.
+On a little digging, I uncovered her immediate family all lived well into their 90s – making a sudden demise all the more shocking.

-It turns out she had been out filming an episode of What’s My Line? the day before her death.
-Stopping at a bar after for a drink with producer Bob Bach, she then left to meet a ‘mystery man’ at the Regency Hotel.
-The two were seen in the bar of the Regency at around 2am, where it was believed she made a phone call to a friend around 2.20am.
-At 9am, her friend and hairdresser Marc Sinclaire would drop by Dorothy’s Manhattan townhouse, finding Dorothy not yet awake, or in her usual bedroom.
-He would find her body, sat upright in bed in the master bedroom – her makeup and false eyelashes still on, decorative hairpiece in, wearing a dressing gown he’d never seen her in before.
+At 9am, her friend and hairdresser Marc Sinclaire dropped by Dorothy’s Manhattan townhouse, finding Dorothy not yet awake, or for that matter, in her usual bedroom.
+He found her body, propped upright in bed in the master bedroom – her makeup and false eyelashes still on, decorative hairpiece in, wearing a dressing gown he’d never seen her in before.
 Open beside her, Robert Ruark’s final novel The Honey Badger.
-Rigor Mortis had set in, which put her time of death somewhere between 2am and 4am.
+Rigor Mortis had set in, which put her time of death somewhere between 2am and 4am that day.

 What’s Her Line?

 Dorothy Mae Kilgallen was born in Chicago, Illinois, July 3rd 1913 to James and Mae Kilgallen.
 Mae had been a promising singer before her marriage.
-James was an accomplished journalist himself, having covered, among a great many other tales, the Lindbergh baby kidnapping and Germany’s surrender in World War Two.
-James once commented on his own career he had
+James was an accomplished journalist himself, having covered several high profile tales including the Lindbergh baby kidnapping and Germany’s surrender at the end of World War Two.
+James once commented he had

 “…covered railroad wrecks, airplane and ship disasters, sitdown strikes, beauty contests in Atlantic City, eucharistic congresses in New Orleans and Barcelona, Spain, the World Series, golf championships, major prize fights, courtroom dramas, executions and national political conventions – in fact every conceivable type of story in this country and abroad.”